lCarvas/notes/docs/IT-governance-&-service-management/service-management/chapter-7.md

 Key activities of continual improvement practice include:

-- encouraging continual improvement across the organization
+- Encouraging continual improvement across the organization
-- securing time and budget for continual improvement
+- Securing time and budget for continual improvement
-- identifying and logging improvement opportunities
+- Identifying and logging improvement opportunities
-- assessing and prioritizing improvement opportunities
+- Assessing and prioritizing improvement opportunities
-- making business cases for improvement action
+- Making business cases for improvement action
-- planning and implementing improvements
+- Planning and implementing improvements
-- measuring and evaluating improvement results
+- Measuring and evaluating improvement results
-- coordinating improvement activities across the organization.
+- Coordinating improvement activities across the organization.

 The scope of Continual improvement (as a General management practice) includes: